India's Modi meets Biden at G20 summit | Politics

 - Country:

-India's Prime Minister Narendra Modi met U.S. President Joe Biden at the G20 summit in Bali on Tuesday, India's foreign ministry spokesperson said on Twitter.
+India's Prime Minister Narendra Modi discussed global and regional developments in a meeting with U.S. President Joe Biden on Tuesday at the G20 summit in Indonesia, India's foreign ministry said.

-The two leaders "appreciated continuing deepening of strategic partnership & close cooperation in groups like the Quad", the spokesperson said.
+Modi and Biden "expressed satisfaction" about close cooperation between India and the United States in new groupings such as the Quad, which includes Australia and Japan, and the I2U2, which includes Israel and the United Arab Emirates.
+"They reviewed the continuing deepening of the India-U.S. strategic partnership," the foreign ministry said in a statement.

+Modi has also met British Prime Minister Rishi Sunak and World Bank President David Malpass, among other leaders, at the G20 summit on the Indonesian island of Bali.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)